-If an investor is unhappy with their current brokerage firms service or tools, they shouldn’t let the hassle of the transfer process keep them from switching to a broker they truly like.
+If an investor is unhappy with their current brokerage firms service or tools, they shouldn’t let the hassle of the transfer process keep them from switching to brokerages.

-Putting off a transfer won’t make the dissatisfaction of a brokerage firm go away, and it might actually be keeping investors from future portfolio growth if they don’t enjoy using the platform or tools.
+For one thing, putting off a transfer may keep investors from future portfolio growth if they don’t enjoy using the platform or tools.

-But here’s the thing, transferring brokerage accounts is nowhere near as tough as many people think it is.
+For another, transferring brokerage accounts is not the huge hassle people might think it is.
 While it’s not as fast as a Venmo request, the process only requires a few forms and a touch of patience to get it done.

 Step One: Confirming Account Information